 The decision between a new or used MRI machine depends on your facility’s budget and requirements.
 While new devices are equipped with the latest technologies, used models offer a cost-effective alternative, especially if they are refurbished by trusted providers (we offer this refurbishment for all our products).

 Used MRI devices offer an attractive opportunity to avoid the high purchase costs of new devices.
-They allow a more affordable entry, which is particularly advantageous for smaller practices or facilities with a limited budget.
+They enable a more cost-effective entry, which is particularly advantageous for smaller practices or facilities with a limited budget.
 At MedProTech, almost all used devices are thoroughly overhauled before being resold.
-These products then come with a guarantee or warranty, which offers additional security.
+These products then come with a guarantee or warranty that offers additional security.

 Another advantage is the sustainable use of existing resources, as functional appliances have a longer service life.
 This not only makes economic sense, but is also environmentally friendly.
 In addition, the delivery of a used device can often be faster than when ordering a new device, which is particularly important for time-critical projects.